shimonoe/Python-Relative-Imports/README.md

-# Python-Relative-Imports
+# Python-Relative-Imports-Tutorial
-This is an example on how to create a function to relative import on any directory of your project.
-Compatible with Python 2.x/3.x
+This is a simple tutorial for relative imports in Python 2.x/3.x